Department of Psychology

 If you are having problems with the Research Participation Web Sites, do not email Professor Karl about that.Do email firstname.lastname@example.org .
 Also, you may meet with my graduate assistant for help.

 You may earn extra credit by accumulating more than the required 5 research/survey credits.
-For each extra credit, four points will be added to your total course points.
+For each extra credit, five points will be added to your total course points.
 The maximum number of credits that may be converted into course points is 10, the 5 required and 5 extra.
 No course points will be earned by accumulating more than 10 research/survey credits.
 Extra credit activities must be completed prior to the stated deadline.
 Activities submitted after the deadline will earn no extra credit.
 In no case can extra credit be earned after the last day of classes.
 Quizzes may also include extra credit items.
 The first six quizzes this semester included 15 extra credit opportunities.
 This has allowed some students to achieve a grade standing of better than a perfect 100%.

 The top score on each exam will be a 100.
-Each survey credit and research credit earns you an additional 4 points added to your total points earned.
+Each survey credit and research credit earns you an additional 5 points added to your total points earned.
 At the end of the semester I total your three examination scores, your quiz scores, and your research participation points.
-Each of the three examinations is weighted 25% of your final grade, the quizzes, collectively, are weighted 20%, and research/survey participation is weighted 5%.
+Each of the four examinations is weighted 20% of your final grade, the quizzes, collectively, are weighted 15%, and research/survey participation is weighted 5%.
 Here is how to translate end-of-semester total points to a letter grade:

 |Points Earned||Letter Grade|

-These grade cutoffs are absolute -- for example, a 319 is a C, not a B. When transforming total scores to letter grades, "close" does not count.
+These grade cutoffs are absolute -- for example, a 399 is a C+, not a B-.
+When transforming total scores to letter grades, "close" does not count.
 To view your grades, enter BlackBoard, PSYC 1000, Student Tools, Check Grade.
-To see statistics on class performance on exams, use these links: Exam 1, Exam 2, Exam 3 and Final Grades.
-If your class has not yet taken the exam, the statistics posted are those for last semester.

 To determine your current standing in the class, follow the instructions in my document What is My Current Grade in PSYC 1000?